diegospd/pol/README.md

 pol
 ```

-More info on stack at http://docs.haskellstack.org/en/stable/README/.
+More info on stack at http://docs.haskellstack.org/en/stable/README/

+## Running pol